qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

 Basic plotting
 --------------
-- Load data by clicking 'Open File', or by opening/linking a folder `(see below) <https://qcodespp.github.io/offline_plotting.html#working-with-an-entire-folder>__`.
+- Load data by clicking 'Open File', or by `opening/linking a folder <https://qcodespp.github.io/offline_plotting.html#working-with-an-entire-folder>`__.
-- 1D data is plotted as lines, and 2D data as a `color plot <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pcolormesh.html>__`.
+- 1D data is plotted as lines, and 2D data as a `color plot <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pcolormesh.html>`__.
 - To change the plotted parameters, right click on the parameter name under 'Settings for Selected File' (for 2D data) or '1D traces' (for 1D data).
 - Immediately above the plot windows are the usual matplotlib tools for panning and zooming.
 Reset the view with the 'home' button.
 - You can also zoom using the mousewheel.
 Zooming while holding ctrl(shift) zooms only on the x(y) axis.